awsdocs/aws-snowball-developer-guide/doc_source/validation.md

 + Attempting to copy symbolic links\.
 + Attempting to copy files that are actively being modified\.
 This will not result in a validation error, but it will cause the checksums to not match at the end of the transfer\.
 + Attempting to copy files larger than 5 TB in size\.
-+ Attempting to copy part sizes larger than 5 GB in size\.
++ Attempting to copy part sizes larger than 512 MB in size\.
 + Attempting to copy files to a Snowball Edge that is already at full data storage capacity\.
 + Attempting to copy files to a Snowball Edge that doesn't follow the [Object Key Naming Guidelines](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingMetadata.html#object-key-guidelines) for Amazon S3\.

 Whenever any one of these validation errors occurs, it is logged\.
-You can take steps to manually identify what files failed validation and why as described in the following sections:
+You can take steps to manually identify what files failed validation and why as described in the following sections\.
-+ [Manual Data Validation for Snowball Edge During Transfer](#manual-validation-device) – Outlines how to check for failed files while you still have the Snowball Edge on\-premises\.
-+ [Manual Data Validation for Snowball Edge After Import into Amazon S3](#manual-validation-s3) – Outlines how to check for failed files after your import job into Amazon S3 has ended\.

-## Manual Data Validation for Snowball Edge During Transfer<a name="manual-validation-device"></a>

-You can use manual validation to check that your data was successfully transferred to a Snowball Edge\.
-You can also use manual validation if you receive an error after attempting to transfer data\.
-Use the following section to find how to manually validate data on a Snowball Edge\.

-When you run the Amazon S3 Adapter for Snowball to copy data with the AWS CLI, logs are generated\.
-One option for manual validation is to check these logs\.
-These are saved in the following locations, depending on your file system:
-+ **Windows** – `C:/Users/<username>/.aws/snowball/logs/snowball_adapter_<year_month_date_hour>`
-+ **Linux** – `/home/.aws/snowball/logs/snowball_adapter_<year_month_date_hour>`
-+ **Mac** – `/Users/<username>/.aws/snowball/logs/snowball_adapter_<year_month_date_hour>`

 ## Manual Data Validation for Snowball Edge After Import into Amazon S3<a name="manual-validation-s3"></a>